 Data can be imperfect, incomplete, or uncertain.
 There is often more than one explanation for why things happened the way they did; and by examining those alternative explanations using probability, you can gain a better understanding of causality and what is really going on.

 However, thinking probabilistically takes some getting used to, as the human mind is naturally deterministic.
+Academically, I have advocated for it in a couple of articles: Beyond Humility-Intellectual Meekness as a Way of Being and From Humility to Meekness, From Submission to Agency.
+We need to cultivate a few virtues that have been sorely lacking.
 We generally believe that something is true or false.
 Either you like someone or you don’t.
 There is rarely, for example, a situation when you can say that there is a 46% probability that someone is your friend (unless you are a teenager with lots of frenemies).
 Our instinct for determinism may well have been an evolutionary innovation.
 To survive, we had to make snap judgments about the world and our response to it.
-When a tiger is approaching you, there is not a lot of time to consider whether he’s approaching as a friend or a foe.
+When a tiger is approaching you, there is not a lot of time to consider whether he’s approaching you as a friend or a foe.

 However, the deterministic approach that kept our ancestors alive while hunting in the savannah won’t help you make good decisions in complex, unpredictable environments when your natural mental shortcuts and heuristics start to fail you.
 One of the best ways to embrace uncertainty and be more probabilistic in your approach is to learn to think like a professional gambler.
 Take, for example, Rasmus Ankersen.